diegomonino/Manifold-Learning-DAE-vs-VAE/README.md

 # Manifold-Learning-DAE-vs-VAE

-The analysis and results of the project can be seen in the jupyter notebook full_analysis.ipynb
+The analysis and results of the project can be seen in the jupyter notebook notebooks/full_analysis.ipynb